andrewbessa/average/README.md

 ## Install & Run

-	1. Clone the repository
+Clone the repository

 ```sh
 $ git clone https://github.com/andrewbessa/average
 ```

-	2. Enter in the directory
+Enter in the directory

 ```sh
 $ cd average
 ```

-	3. Install the requirements
+Install the requirements

 ```sh
 $ pip install -r requirements.txt
 ```

-	4. Run the application
+Run the application

 ```sh
 $ python -m average testfile/events02.json
 ```

 The default value of the average delivery time is 1 minute.
-If you desire change it, use the option -w
+If you wish to change it, use the option -w

 ```sh
 $ python -m average testfile/events02.json -w 10
 ```

 To save the results in a file, use the option -o to inform the output file path.

 ```sh
 $ python -m average testfile/events02.json -w 10 -o outputfile.json
 ```

-	5. Run tests
+Run tests

 ```sh
 $ pytest